gussev/llm/README.md

 9. In case there is a **modification** you need or have any curiosity drop me a message. mail:gussev@hotmail.com.

-10. English is not my first language, so sorry for inconvenience.
+10. English is not my first language.
+So, sorry for inconvenience.